Skip to main content

 1. Take omeprazole as directed

 Take the daily dose as prescribed at the time prescribed.
-Over-the-counter omeprazole should be taken in the morning before breakfast.
+Prilosec OTC should be taken in the morning before breakfast.
 For prescription omeprazole, the prescribing doctor or other healthcare professional will specify a time of day to take the medication.
-Don’t increase or decrease the dose.
-Don’t skip a dose for one or two days or take a double dose in place of a missed dose.
+Don’t increase or decrease the dose on your own, and don’t take a double dose in place of a missed dose.
 The medicine must be taken daily over the full period to realize its full benefits.

 2. Avoid taking omeprazole long-term